 Sure, there were anxious moments.
 And tiring times too.
 But Wit and I trudged on.
 Or swam on.
 Backstroke was the best.
 On land, we lifted those knees higher.
 To walk the talk.
 To prove something to ourselves.
 But most of all, to rediscover and play with the child inside each one of us.

 Yes.
 For once, I felt like a child once again.
 Laughing and loving every minute of it.
 There was that adrenalin rush.
 So that I could barely feel the aches and pains until we finally got home late that night.
 As I lay down to sleep.

 For those seniors who are still young at heart, Canyoneering in Badian is definitely a blast.
 Just make sure you specify you want to take the downstream course, and not the upstream one which is really more strenuous and challenging.
 Once you’ve done it, it’s like you’ve taken the potion of youth.
 I kid you not.
 You’ll feel young again.
 And fresh.
 And full of boundless energy.

-And you can also visit nearby Oslob to go whale-watching while you’re at it!!!
+And while you’re at it, you can also visit nearby Oslob to go whale-watching!!!
 So what are you waiting for?
-Come have some fun at Badian!
+Go have some fun at Badian!